-If it means you don’t have to cancel membership services, it’s definitely worth it.
+If it means you don’t have to cancel subscription services, it’s worth it.

 Use a Bill Negotiation Service

-There are certain bill negotiation services that will actually cancel membership services for you or negotiate a lower fee to avoid having to cancel the membership altogether.
+There are certain bill negotiation services that will actually cancel services for you or negotiate a lower subscription fee to avoid having to cancel the subscription altogether.

 It’s super convenient, and the process is very user-friendly.